vadrov/stm32f401ccu6-usb-vcp-clone-windows-desktop-to-display/README.md

 MCU - blackpill stm401ccu6

 Display - st7789 (and compatible).
-Supported by ili9341 - initialization string needs to be changed (set prefix ILI9341 in display add fubction).
+Supported by ili9341 - initialization string needs to be changed (set prefix ILI9341 in display add function).

 Connection:
 ```